 When users visit your app for the first time but come across a wall that requires them to sign in before they can explore the app, is annoying.

-You need to design a good on boarding experience and let the users fully explore your product/ service.
-The app should ask users to register or sign-in only when it is absolutely necessary (such as checking-out or to buy premium services).
+You need to design a good onboarding experience and let the users fully explore your product/ service.
+The app should ask users to register or sign in only when it is absolutely necessary (such as checking out or to buy premium services).

 7. Make navigation simple

 Designing all the cool features and writing engaging content won’t matter if users can’t find it.
-If it takes too much of the user’s time and effort to discover how to navigate to your product, it is highly possible that the user might simply leave.
+If it takes too much of the user’s time and effort to discover how to navigate your product, it is highly possible that the user might simply leave.

-The app should be intuitive and provide the user an easy way to complete all primary tasks.
+The app should be intuitive and provide the user with an easy way to complete all primary tasks.
 Navigation icons and drop-down sub-menus or sliding menus will make your app’s navigation simple and user-friendly as it should be one of your topmost priorities.

 8. Reduce loading time